Suhmedoh/themer.edit/README.md

 >find a directory you want to store these files in eg. ~/rice
 >git clone http://github.com/suhmedoh/themer.edit
 >
->create a new directory ~/.config/themer/templates/i3/
+>create a new directory ~/.config/themer/templates/
->copy(or move; i recommend copying so you have a copy of the originals if you screw somethign up) all of the files except themer.py to that directory
+>copy(or move; i recommend copying so you have a copy of the originals if you screw somethign up) /i3/ and /lemon/ to there (~/.config/themer/templates/i3 and ~/.config/themer/templates/lemon are the new directories)
+>

+>ln -s ~/.config/themer/current/i3.conf ~/.config/i3/config
+>
+>ln -s ~/.config/themer/current/i3status.conf ~/.i3status.conf
 >

 #####themer.py options